sahaswap/dummy/README.md

 platform (Printful, Inc., 11025 Westlake Dr, Charlotte, North Carolina).
 The payment received from this counterparty is consistent with the customer's stated business as a software development studio operating in the e-commerce and software project space.
+A negative news search did not return any adverse or derogatory information on Printful Inc.

 • Counterparty 2: Finova Singapore Pte LTD